-Installing using Docker, Installing on Debian and Ubuntu, Installing on SUSE and openSUSE, Installing on RedHat, Fedora and CentOS manage.py add_suggestions <project> <component> <language> <file>
+Installing using Docker, Installing on Debian and Ubuntu, Installing on SUSE and openSUSE, Installing on RedHat, Fedora and CentOS weblate add_suggestions ct> <component> <language> <file>

 • Installing from sources, recommended for development.

 2.18.2 add_suggestions

 Imports a translation from the file to use as a suggestions for the given translation.
 It skips duplicated translations; only different ones are added.